 - 17.1.1 The following holidays will be observed on the calendar day on which each falls, except that a holiday that falls on a Sunday will normally be observed on the following Monday and a holiday that falls on a Saturday will normally be observed on the preceding Friday: - (a) New Year's Day - (b) Memorial Day - (c) Independence Day - (d) Labor Day - (e) Thanksgiving Day - (f) December 25 - 17.1.2 In addition to the holidays stated above, each fiscal year, the Employer will schedule six (6) Seasonal Bonus Days.
 One (1) Seasonal Bonus Day will be the day after Thanksgiving, one (1) will be the day before or after December 25, and one (1) will be the day before or after New Year's Day.
 It is the Employer's intention to designate the days between December 25 and New Year's Day a "Holiday Week."
-Any additional days may be designated by the Employer on another date or left as "floating" Seasonal Bonus Days for the employee to schedule with the supervisor. - 17.1.2.1 Those employees hired after December 31 of the then current fiscal year are not eligible for "floating" seasonal bonus days until the subsequent fiscal year. - 17.1.3 If an employee is scheduled to work on a designated holiday, the employee will be paid at the straight time rate and will be granted two (2) hours of time off for each hour worked.
-Such time off will be arranged with the supervisor and must be used by the end of the current fiscal year. - 17.1.4 If an employee is scheduled to work on a designated Seasonal Bonus Day, the employee will be paid at the straight time rate and will be granted equivalent time off.
+Any additional days may be designated by the Employer on another date or left as "floating" Seasonal Bonus Days for the employee to schedule with the supervisor. - 17.1.2.1 Those employees hired after December 31 of the then current fiscal year are not eligible for "floating" seasonal bonus days until the subsequent fiscal year. - 17.1.3 If an employee is scheduled to work on a designated holiday, the employee will be paid at the straight time rate and will be granted two (2) hours of compensatory time for each hour worked.
+Such time off will be arranged with the supervisor who will make an effort to grant the additional time off as near as practical to the designated holiday. - 17.1.4 If an employee is scheduled to work on a designated Seasonal Bonus Day, the employee will be paid at the straight time rate and will be granted equivalent time off.
 Such time off must be used prior to June 30 of the fiscal year. - 17.1.5 No Holidays or Seasonal Bonus Days will be "cashed out." - 17.1.6 "Floating" Seasonal Bonus Days may be utilized in increments of one (1) hour.